 After completing my undergraduate studies in Chemical Engineering at the National Technical University of Athens, Greece, I conducted postgraduate studies at the Department of Biochemical Engineering at University College London, UK.
 My doctorate focused on the field of tissue engineering.
 I developed mathematical models to predict the mass transfer requirements of a prototype bioreactor for the formation of tissue-engineered arteries.
 Novel ultra scale-down experiments were conducted to determine the parameters needed for such models using small quantities of cells.
 Additionally, I enhanced my knowledge in computational fluid dynamics and mathematical programming as well as in laboratory techniques most notably human cell culture, 3D cell culture, flow cytometry and oxygen / pH optical sensing.

 Currently, I focus on the feasibility of mixed-mode chromatography to purify Fab antibody from E. coli homogenised feed using a non-affinity three-step process.
+The feasibility study involves the screening of five commercial resins per chromatographic step as potential candidates using high-throughput process screening based on DoE approach.
 As part of this study, I direct a small team of master students to design a sequence of chromatographic steps starting with mixed-mode as capture step, cation and anion exchange as polishing steps.

 I am also the award manager of a grant sponsored by GE Healthcare, Uppsala, Sweden on the experimental and theoretical investigation of a new chromatographic modular cartridge concept for scavenging and capture applications.
 The novelty of the concept lies in the combination of dried standard chromatography resins with a pre-packed cartridge design to achieve scalability with respect to chromatographic efficiency and to size an installation to the capacity required at the point of use.

 |2007||PhD||Doctor of Philosophy – Biochemical Engineering||University College London|